MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/overview.md

 The Microsoft Graph PowerShell SDK provides the following benefits:

-- **Azure AD Graph is deprecated**: Azure AD PowerShell is based off Azure AD Graph which has been deprecated and no new capability is being actively added to the module.
-Microsoft Graph PowerShell is based off the Microsoft Graph API.
-- **Access to all Microsoft Graph APIs**: Microsoft Graph is a unified API that also includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, Outlook, etc, all accessed through a single endpoint with a single access token.
+- **Access to all Microsoft Graph APIs not just Azure Active Directory**: Microsoft Graph PowerShell SDK  is based on Microsoft Graph API.
+The Microsoft Graph API includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, Outlook, etc, all accessed through a single endpoint with a single access token.
+Azure AD Graph PowerShell is based on Azure AD Graph which is deprecated.
+To learn more on migrating from Azure AD Graph to Microsoft Graph see [Microsoft Graph or Azure AD Graph](https://developer.microsoft.com/en-us/office/blogs/microsoft-graph-or-azure-ad-graph/).
 - **Cross-platform support and available on PowerShell 7 and above**: Microsoft Graph PowerShell module works with PowerShell 7 and later and on all platforms including Windows, macOS, and Linux.
 It's also compatible with Windows PowerShell 5.1.
+- **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security that its Azure AD PowerShell Active Directory Authentication Library (ADAL) counterpart.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
-- **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security that its Azure AD PowerShell Active Directory Authentication Library (ADAL) counterpart.

 ## Upgrade your environment to use the Microsoft Graph PowerShell SDK

-To see the mapping of the  Azure AD PowerShell cmdlets to the cmdlets in the Microsoft Graph PowerShell SDK, see the [cmdlet map](azuread-msoline-cmdlet-map.md).
+To see the mapping of the  Azure AD PowerShell cmdlets to the cmdlets in the Microsoft Graph PowerShell SDK, use the [cmdlet map](azuread-msoline-cmdlet-map.md).

 ## Install the Microsoft Graph PowerShell SDK